roysti10/paperazzi/README.md

 ```

-For linux the binary is `target/debug/paperazzi`
+For Linux the binary is `target/debug/paperazzi`

-For windows the exe is `target/debug/paperazzi.exe`
+For Windows the exe is `target/debug/paperazzi.exe`

 ## Run Paperazzi